SuaMusica/stac/website/docs/widgets/listview.md

 # List View

-Mirai listview allows you to build the Flutter listview widget using JSON.
+Stac listview allows you to build the Flutter listview widget using JSON.
 To know more about the listview widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/widgets/ListView-class.html).

 ## Properties